One sneeze spreads germs how far?

 Stay home when you’re sick

-"Getting a bit of a cold or the flu might not be an issue for you, but you should be mindful of the people around you," said Dr. Kelleher.
+"Getting a bit of a cold or the flu might not be an issue for you, but you should be mindful of the people around you," says Dr. Kelleher.
 "If someone has a weakened immune system, a cold or the flu can make them much sicker than most people."